bgdn-r/sc-task/quoter/README.md

 # quoter

-Quoter is a python script packaged as a Docker image that prints the mounted quote to the standard output.
+Quoter is a Python script packaged as a Docker image that prints to the standard output the quote from `quote.json` file, which *must* be mounted to `/tmp/quote.json` file when running the container.

-The quote is mounted as a Docker volume and read by the script.

 Quote example:
 ```json